ANXIETY DISORDER AND DISABILITY BENEFITS

 Website: National Institute of Mental Health

-Remember, contacting these resources for help with your anxiety will help you deal with your symptoms.
+Remember, these resources can help with your anxiety and help you deal with your symptoms.
 Also, these resources can help you build a medical record to support your SSDI and SSI claim.

-HOW TO FILE YOUR APPLICATION FOR BENEFITS IF YOU HAVE ANXIETY DISORDER
+HOW TO FILE YOUR SSD APPLICATION FOR ANXIETY

 Many people think that they can get benefits for all of the years that they have had anxiety.
 This is not true.
 SSDI & SSI benefits are tied to the date that you file your application.
 SSI benefits start on the date of your application.
 It is possible for SSDI benefits to go back one year prior to the date of application, if you were not working and can prove you could not work.
 Therefore, if you do not file your application quickly, then you are losing out on benefits.
-Find out more about past due disability benefits here.
+Find out about past due SSD benefits.

 You will also want to write about how your medical condition affects your daily life.
 For example, anxiety may impair your ability to make decisions, focus, and complete tasks, especially at work.